inpla/inpla/README.md

 - Comparison with other interpreters: Standard ML v110.74 (SML) and Python v3.8.5 (Python) in execution time.
 (We are planing to have benchmark of Haskell, C, as well in future.)
   - Execution time in second  (Linux PC, Core i7-9700 (8 threads, no Hyper-threading), 16GB memory).
   - Inpla*n*  and Inpla*n*_**r** mean *n* threads without/with reuse-annotated execution, respectively.
-  - `ack(3,6)` is computation of Ackermann function with (3,6), though its execution time is too short.
-Python cannot  calculate the case of (3,7) due to stack size limitation, so anyway we include it in the comparison table.
+  - `ack` is computation of Ackermann function.
+Though execution time with (3,6) is too short and  Python cannot  calculate the case of (3,7) due to stack size limitation, anyway we include it in the comparison table.

 |        | SML | Python | Inpla1 | Inpla1_r | Inpla3 | Inpla3_r | Inpla7 | Inpla7_r |
 | ---    | :-: | :-:    | :-:     | :-:     | :-:    | :-:     | :-:   | :-:     |